peter-ho-redhat-demo/rosa-workshop-customized/rosa-workshop/app-deployment/7-inject-configs.md

 - Add secret as: `Volume`
 - Mount path: `/var/secret`

 Then click `Save` button.
-Then, you will see the OSToy front-end application restarts to take the change effective.
+You will see the OSToy front-end application restarts to take the change effective.

 Scroll down on the same page to the `Volume` section, you will see that the ostoy-secret has been mounted as files in the `/var/secret/` path inside the front-end application.